guslipkin/Jeopardy/JeopardyQuestions.md

 ### Row 2

-- At Florida Poly, this club runs Humans vs Zombies.
+- At Florida Poly, this club runs Humans vs Zombies
   - What is Nerf-Tech?

 ### Row 3

-- Nerf is owned by this toy company.
+- Nerf is owned by this toy company
   - What is Hasbro?

 ### Row 4

-- Nerf blasters are nerfed with lessened firepower in this country down under.
+- Nerf blasters are nerfed with lessened firepower in this land down under
   - What is Australia?

 ### Row 5

-- Jordan Gilbert, better known by his screen name is an American CS:GO player.
+- Jordan Gilbert, better known by his screen name is an American CS:GO player
   - Who is n0thing?

 # J